johanneskastl/opencloud_opensuse_vagrant_libvirt_ansible/README.md

 Server](https://github.com/opencloud-eu/opencloud) based on the openSUSE package that I am currently working on.

-This branch uses openSUSE Tumbleweed as operating system.
+This branch (`main`) uses openSUSE Tumbleweed as operating system.
 The OS can be changed in the Vagrantfile.
 Please be aware, that this might break the Ansible provisioning.

-## WORK IN PROGRESS
+If I can get it working, there will be other branches for openSUSE Leap 15.6 or Leap 16.0 (once there is a Vagrant box available).

-**Attention**
+## A word to the wise

-The package is currently under heavy development.
+The package is new.
+Really new.
+I have not yet tested it any more than making sure it starts and does not error out.
+Use at your own risk.

 ## Vagrant